-Jeff is a Certified Gunn Intramuscular Stimulation Practitioner (CGMIS), and has obtained additional certifications in advanced manual therapy, soft tissue release, and chronic pain management.
-Rather than just treating your symptoms, he works to identify the root cause of the issue and create a lasting change in the way your body functions.
-This process often includes the prescription of specific exercises to help optimize your recovery and maintain your results.
+Jeff is a Certified Gunn Intramuscular Stimulation Practitioner (CGMIS), and has obtained certifications in advanced manual therapy, soft tissue release, and chronic pain management.
+Rather than treating your symptoms, he works to identify the root cause of the issue and create a lasting change in the way your body functions.

 Jeff developed the Posture Recovery Program at Avita for those looking to make meaningful changes to their posture.
 The program combines manual therapies, dry needling, and supervised exercise to help restore mobility of the spine and strength of postural muscles.